How to Pack Backpacking Gear the Right Way (4 easy steps)

 I use these outer pockets for things that I need to easily access on the trail.

-This includes bathroom supplies, my first aid kit, sunglasses, SPF, my water filter (because the one I use is very small), navigation tools, and snacks for the hike.
+This includes bathroom supplies, my first aid kit, sunglasses, SPF, my water filter, navigation tools, and snacks for the hike.

 It’s nice to have snacks easily accessible so you don’t need to take your whole pack off in order to get a granola bar.